 The Flood Innovation Centre provides innovation support services in the Humber and other transitional regional areas, to small or medium sized businesses.
-Flood Innovation Centre promotes business growth by fostering collaborations between innovating SMEs and the exceptional academic and specialist talent from the University of Hull.
-Flood Innovation Centre delivers innovation support through a range of opportunities from 1:1 concept, design and testing guidance to flood resilience innovation workshops and supply chain development.
+The Flood Innovation Centre promotes business growth by fostering collaborations between innovating SMEs and the exceptional academic and specialist talent from the University of Hull.
+The Flood Innovation Centre delivers innovation support through a range of opportunities from 1:1 concept, design and testing guidance to flood resilience innovation workshops and supply chain development.

 This privacy notice is for businesses currently engaged or looking to engage with the Flood Innovation Centre project.
-It sets out the ways in which the Flood Innovation Centre project gathers, uses, stores and shares your data.
+It sets out the ways in which The Flood Innovation Centre project gathers, uses, stores and shares your data.
 The notice also sets out how long we keep your data and what rights you have in relation to your data under the General Data Protection Regulation (GDPR).

 Where do we get your data from?

 We collect data about you when you register an interest in the programme.
 Much of the data we hold on you comes from the information you provide in your registration form.
 Information relating to you and your business may have been provided to us by third parties e.g. other funded support programmes for the purpose of providing you with additional and appropriate support.
 Where third parties have provided this, we will seek express permission from you that the Flood Innovation Centre project may store this information.

 In addition to the information provided, the Flood Innovation Centre project, will undertake checks to ensure eligibility and obtain documents that are publicly available and through internal systems e.g. FAME.